 Six years embedded in a post-earthquake community in Nepal.
 A donor community that kept the work alive for over a decade.
 This is what storytelling as service to me.

-Shorter Form and Older Work
+Shorter Form and Other Work

-Memorable projects between 2022-2024 in Aotearoa, Montana, and Mexico
+Memorable projects between 2022-2024 in Aotearoa NZ, Montana, and México.

 Iza Thomson